Chreece/GuestDoor/README.md

 ```
 rest_passcode: Bearer <here put the API_SECRET value from the .env file>
 ```
+Leave the `Bearer` and put the API_SECRET next to it (with a space between them)

 ### 3. Create a webhook [trigger](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger) in Home Assistant:

-This webhook will be called from the flask app if the access is granted (passcode check) and the automation will be triggered
+This webhook will be called from the flask app if the access is granted (passcode check) and the automation will be triggered Copy the webhook_id to [`HA_WEBHOOK`](https://github.com/Chreece/GuestDoor?tab=readme-ov-file#3-create-a-env-file-in-the-same-directory-with-the-following-variables-and-change-the-values-of-them) variable in [.env](https://github.com/Chreece/GuestDoor?tab=readme-ov-file#3-create-a-env-file-in-the-same-directory-with-the-following-variables-and-change-the-values-of-them) file

 ### 4. Create an automation in Home Assistant to update the passcode: